vaibhav7parashar/File-Integrity-Checker-Cybersecurity-Tool/README.md

 ---

+## Who Can Use This?

+- Students learning cybersecurity
+- Developers protecting sensitive project files
+- IT security teams monitoring system files
+- Anyone concerned about tampering and data integrity

+---

 ## How to Run

-Follow these simple steps:
+Follow these steps:

 1. Install Python 3.11 or above on your system.
-2. Open the project folder in a terminal or command prompt.
+2. Open the project folder in terminal / command prompt.
 3. Install required libraries:
     ```bash
     pip install -r requirements.txt
     ```
-4. Run the application:
+4. Start the application:
     ```bash
     python gui_fic.py
     ```

-5. The graphical interface will open.
-You can:
+The GUI will open and you can:
 - Select a file
-   - Generate its hash and digital signature
+- Generate hash & digital signature
 - Save integrity records
-   - Verify anytime if the file is modified or safe
+- Verify anytime if a file is modified or safe

 ---

 ## How It Works

-1. Select any file you want to protect
+1. Choose a file to protect
-2. The app generates a secure hash and signature for that file
+2. App generates its secure hash and signature
-3. It stores these records safely
-4. Later, when you verify the file again, it compares the hash values
+3. History is stored locally
+4. When re-verified later, hashes are compared
-5. If anything changed → it warns you
+5. If different → immediate alert

 ---